pearlshare/hannibal/README.md

 String:

- * match - perform a regex match
+ * regex - perform a regex match
  * min - check the minimum length
  * max - check the maximum length
  * enum - check the value is contained in a given array